 Students with a credit balance may request that a refund check be issued.
-A refund must be requested in writing by email to sfsgordon.edu.
-Refund requests must include the refund amount and the payee name and address.
-If you prefer, you may pick up your check in the Student Financial Services Office.
+A refund may be requested by submitting a Student Account Refund form, found in the Student Accounts section at my.gordon.edu.

 LOAN CANCELLATION OR DEFERMENT FOR TEACHERS

-Learn about federal loan cancelation or deferment for teachers at the government's Student Aid site.
+Learn about federal loan cancellation or deferment for teachers at the government's Student Aid site.

 PRIVATE STUDENT LOANS

-Private student loans are available for students who do not wish to or are not eligible to borrow a Stafford Loan.
-We will work with any lender you choose, but Discover, Chase Select and Collegiate Custom Choice are some of the loan programs our graduate students have used in the past.
+Private student loans are available for students who do not wish to or are not eligible to borrow a federal Loan.
+We will work with any lender you choose, or you can choose from our preferred lender list here.
 As with any loan, Gordon College suggests that students review all terms and conditions of any private student loan before borrowing.